Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Problem Formulation

 and $[\mathbf{\Sigma}]_{i,j} \overset{\mtrian}{=} \langle \mathbf{s}_{\beta_i}, \mathbf{s}_{\beta_j} \rangle $, where $[\mathbf{\Sigma}]_{i,j}$ is the element of $\mathbf{\Sigma}$ in the $i^{\text{th}}$ row and the $j^{\text{th}}$ column.

-Stated in machine learning terms, the projection error of Eq.~\eqref{eq:simplified_projection_error} can be viewed as a lower bound on both the training loss as well as the test loss.
-Additionally, it is inherently assumed that an infinite number of samples are available for training such that the weights $\{W_m\}$ are set to to their optimum values $\{W_m^*\}$.
-Thus, the error of Eq.~\eqref{eq:simplified_projection_error} is the lowest achievable training loss and we can define the training loss $\mathcal{L}(\cdot;\cdot)$ (trained on infinitely many samples) to be the projection error of Eq.~\eqref{eq:training_l2_loss}, i.e.,
+The projection error of Eq.~\eqref{eq:simplified_projection_error} is intrinsically linked to the training loss when $\{W_m \}$ are trained with finite labeled data samples.
+Specifically, for an impulse input, i.e., $\|\mathbf{x} \|_2 = 1$, the data-driven training loss is lower bounded by the projection error $\varepsilon$.
+This is because the projection error makes use of the ``optimum'' output combining weights $\{W_m^* \}$, computing which requires knowledge of $\alpha$.
+This inherently assumes that an infinite number of data samples are available for training $\{W_m\}$ so that they converge to $\{W_m^*\}$.
+Thus, the projection error of Eq.~\eqref{eq:simplified_projection_error} is the lowest achievable training loss for an impulse input ($\|\mathbf{x} \| = 1$).
+Then, the loss metric $\mathcal{L}(\cdot;\cdot)$ to be used to optimize the fixed reservoir weights $\{\beta_m \}$ can be defined as the projection error of Eq.~\eqref{eq:training_l2_loss}, i.e.,